-This section describes the criteria (or variables) used for creating portfolios and the knowledge on how to use these criteria in order to construct a portfolio.
+This section firstly presents the sources of the data that we used for our study.
+Subsequently, it describes the criteria (or variables) used for creating portfolios and the knowledge on how to use these criteria in order to construct a portfolio.